dylansql/Co-Lab/README.md

 #### MVP

 - Use Api to render recommendations dependent on the parameters of the use
-- Have 6 components
+- Include 6 rendering components
+- Use only react to manipulate DOM
-- Render data on page
+- Use Axios to POST/create new data on the AirTable.
+- Develop Interactive React App
-- link footer to github and LinkedIn
+- USe CSS to create a dynamic and responsice site
-- transitional background

 #### PostMVP

-- Add second API
+- Implement a css Library
-- Use local storage to save user favorites
+- Use authentification for users to create their own profile
-- when selecting time line.
-The css will reflect a different time period area.
+- Create an organized React file Structure
-- render additional results in a css animation
+- render Loading in a css animation
-- left click to add right click to remove
+- add remove buttons for additional reviews.

 ## Project Schedule